Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 Cuenca – The City of Churches

-As part of our three months stay in Ecuador, Cuenca was on our must-see list to visit.
-We have travelled to quite a few UNESCO World Heritage Cities in the last few years and we were expecting great things, she didn’t disappoint us.
+As part of our three-month stay in Ecuador, Cuenca was on our must-see list to visit.
+We have travelled to quite a few UNESCO World Heritage Cities in the last few years and we were expecting great things, she didn’t disappoint us there is so much to see and do in Cuenca as well as many day trips to enjoy.

 A city located in the Southern Andes of Ecuador where the Historico Centro’s hub is Parque Calderon.
 Where cobblestone streets and colonial architecture lead you down to Calle Largo and one of the winding rivers that hug the city and Historico Centro.